 GMO foods are foods that have been altered by science to grow bigger, have herbicide tolerance, and be insect resistant, amongst other things.
 They have been altered from their natural, nutritious state into a food that studies now show can negatively impact your fertility amongst causing other health issues.

 Another food that is generally GMO is soy.
-In the U.S., approximately 54% of all soybeans cultivated in 2000 were genetically-modified, in 2010 93% of soybeans are genetically modified.
-Yet another reason to avoid soy foods.
+In the U.S., approximately 54% of all soybeans cultivated in 2000 were genetically-modified, in 2010, 93% of soybeans are genetically modified.

-While soy, corn and potatoes are the most prevalent GMO foods, there are many others that you should be aware about as well, such as:
+While soy, corn, and potatoes are the most prevalent GMO foods, there are many others that you should be aware of as well, such as:

 - Canola oil

-- High fructose corn syrup/corn sugar (on of the reasons there is so much GMO corn being grown.
+- High fructose corn syrup/corn sugar (one of the reasons there is so much GMO corn being grown.
 The other reason for so much corn is that it is readily fed to livestock)

 - Dairy (conventional cows are injected with the genetically engineered hormone rBGH/rBST and are frequently fed GMO corn and grains.)

 - Processed foods (many processed foods have been tested and shown to contain some GMO ingredients.)

 In the US there are currently no labeling laws requiring that the inclusion of GMO foods be placed on the label.
 The best ways to avoid GMO foods are to buy organic and shop at the farmer’s market.

 - Buy organic – If it is organic it is not a GMO food.
 In the US and Canada, manufacturers are not allowed to label something as 100% organic if it has been genetically modified or if it is an animal and has been fed genetically modified feed.
 So when it comes to eggs, dairy, and meats, organic is a must.